Dracut, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 21.4 sqmi, of which 20.9 sqmi is land and 0.5 sqmi (2.15%) is water.

 Dracut is located in the Merrimack Valley of Massachusetts, zip code 01826, 30 mi northwest of the state capital, Boston.

 The southern end of Dracut is on the Merrimack River, and the town is bisected by Beaver Brook.

-Dracut is made up of a number of neighborhoods.
-They are locally known as Collinsville, located in the western portion of the town, East Dracut located in the Southeast, Kenwood located in the Northeast, the Navy Yard which occupies the Southern portion of town bordering Lowell the Merrimack, and Dracut Center.
+As part of a plan titled 'Make It Dracut', the town's Economic Development Committee designated nine Business Districts.
+With a couple exceptions, district names mirror those of historic neighborhoods within the town.
+Each district is visually identified by strategically placed street signage bearing the district name and a stylized symbol incorporating the initial letter of the name.

+The districts are titled: Bridge Street, Broadway, Collinsville, Dracut Center, East Dracut, Hovey Square, Kenwood, Lakeview, and Navy Yard Districts.

 Adjacent towns

 Dracut is bordered by Tyngsboro to the west and the city of Lowell to the south and west in Middlesex County, Methuen to the east in Essex County, and Pelham, New Hampshire, to the north in Hillsborough County, New Hampshire.
 Tewksbury (Middlesex County) and Andover (Essex County) border the town to the south over the Merrimack River.
 There are no bridges connecting Dracut to Tewksbury or Andover directly, forcing travel through Lowell via several crossings or I-93 in Methuen.